carzamm/carzam/README.md

 > docker build -t flaskapp:latest .

 > docker build -t <new image name>:<image version> .
-> 1. docker: calls docker client
+> 1. docker: calls Docker client
-> 2. builder: used to create a new docker image
+> 2. builder: used to create a new Docker image
 > 3. -t: flag that defines the name of the image we are going to create
-> dot notation at the end: docker will look for the Dockerfile in the current folder
+> dot notation at the end: Docker will look for the Dockerfile in the current folder

 Run a docker image in demo mode and bind local host to the exposed docker port:
 > docker run -it -d -p 8080:8080 flaskapp